Frequently asked questions

 Is Becton Dickinson (BDX) stock halal to invest in?

-As of , BDX is Shariah-compliant and therefore
+As of , BDX is not Shariah-compliant and therefore

 considered halal to invest in.
 This assessment is based on the data available in